alidhl/arabic-sentiment-classification/README.md

 This project aims to classify Arabic tweets into sentiment categories, either positive or negative, using TensorFlow.

 ## Dataset
-The dataset combines Arabic tweets and YouTube comments from two different sources, enhancing the diversity and representativeness of our training data.
-This amalgamation serves as a solid foundation for training our model to accurately understand and predict the sentiment of unseen Arabic texts.
+The dataset combines Arabic tweets and Youtube comments from two different sources, enhancing the diversity and representativeness of our training data.
+This serves as a solid foundation for training our model to accurately understand and predict the sentiment of unseen Arabic texts.

 - **Dataset Sources:**
   - [Tweet Sentiment Multilingual Dataset on Hugging Face](https://huggingface.co/datasets/cardiffnlp/tweet_sentiment_multilingual)